-A loop is Python is a way to run the same code over and over.
-In Python there are two different types of loops – for loops and while loops.
+A loop in Python is a way to run the same code over and over.
+In Python, there are two different types of loops – for loops and while loops.

 In this lesson we will look at:

 - for loops